• Mortgage Rates

 Thursday, Freddie Mac will release weekly mortgage rates.
 The federal government will release weekly jobless claims and will update the federal budget.
 The week’s economic news will conclude with release of the Producer Price Index (PPI) and Core PPI for June, along with Consumer Sentiment for July.

-Housing Analysis Tagged: Financial News, Housing Analysis, mortgage rates
+Filed Under: Housing Analysis Tagged With: Financial News, Housing Analysis, Mortgage Rates

 Your email address will not be published.
 Required fields are marked *